Fazl Ali-bey Javanshir

 Fazl Ali-bey Javanshir (before 1693 in Safavid Karabakh – 1738 in Afsharid Empire) was a member of the Karabakh Javanshir tribe, the elder brother of Panahali Khan Javanshir.
-He worked as viceroy (naib) and master of ceremonies (eşikağasıbaşı) of Nadir Shah Afshar.
+He worked as viceroy (naib) and master of ceremonies of Nadir Shah Afshar.

 Ancestry

-He was from the Sarijali branch of the clan of Javanshir, who with their associate clan of Otuz-Iki (meaning thirty-two in Azerbaijani) had for long been rivals of the Yirmi-Dört (meaning twenty-four in Azerbaijani) and Ziyadoghlu Qajars of Ganja, whose chiefs had been official rulers of Karabakh since Safavid times.
+He was from the Sarijali branch of the clan of Javanshir, who with their associate clan of Otuz-Iki (meaning thirty-two in Turkic) had for long been rivals of the Yirmi-Dört (meaning twenty-four in Turkic) and Ziyadoghlu Qajars of Ganja, whose chiefs had been official rulers of Karabakh since Safavid times.
 His father's name was Ibrahim Agha Javanshir but information on his further ancestry is quite complicated.

 According to Mirza Adigozal bey, Fazl Ali's paternal great-grandfather Panah Ali bey served at the headquarters of the governors (beglarbegs) of the Karabakh-Ganja province in the early 17th century, at the time when the region was directly controlled by the Safavid Empire of Iran.
 He soon retired, married a woman from the Javanshir clan of Karabakh and had a son by the name of Ali (nicknamed Sarija Ali).
 They lived in their estate located in Arasbar (Arasbaran) but also owned land in Tartar and the northern shores of the Aras River.
 The Arasbar estate was rebuilt into a castle during Sarija Ali's son Ibrahim Khalil's lifetime and has been known as Ibrahim Khalil Galasi since.

 However, the aforementioned information is contested by different sources, namely Mir Mehdi Khazani who names Panah Ali khan's grandfather Ibrahim Sultan (head of tribe c.
 1672) and great-grandfather Budagh Sultan (head of tribe c.
 1628) in his "Kitab-e tarikh-e Qarabagh" (The Book of the History of Karabakh).
 Azerbaijani historian E. B. Shukurzade proposes Panah Ali Agha (I) as his grandfather and Ibrahim Khalil Agha (I) as his great-grandfather.
 However, in all versions his father is the same.
 Fazl Ali had two younger brothers - Panah Ali bey and Behbud Ali bey.